 How the dot plot relates to you

-You can then look at the dot plot to gauge how high — or how stagnant — rates may be in the next couple of years.
+You can also look at the dot plot to gauge how high — or how stagnant — interest rates may be in the next couple of years.

 How not to use the Fed dot plot